 | Claim submission | Paper forms, portals, phone calls | Simple receipt upload |

 The speed difference comes down to gatekeeping.
 Insurance companies review claims against plan-specific rules, formularies, and coverage limits.
-HSAs simply verify that the expense is CRA-eligible — a much faster check.
+HSAs mainly verify that the expense is eligible under the plan and the PHSP framework, which is usually a narrower review.

 Why faster HSA claims matter for your business